Sidney Czira: United States

 In 1914 Gifford moved to America to work as a journalist.
-Through her connection with Padraic Colum and Mary Colum, whom she had met through her brother-in-law Thomas MacDonagh, she met influential Irish-Americans such as Thomas Addis Emmet and Irish exiles like John Devoy, and married a Hungarian lawyer, Arpad Czira, a former prisoner of war who was said to have escaped and fled to America.
-Their son Finian was born in 1922.
+Through her connection with Padraic Colum and Mary Colum, whom she had met through her brother-in-law Thomas MacDonagh, she met influential Irish-Americans such as Thomas Addis Emmet and Irish exiles like John Devoy, with whom she did not get on.

 She wrote both for traditional American newspapers and for Devoy's Gaelic American newspaper.
 She and her sister Nellie Gifford founded the American branch of Cumann na mBan, and she acted as its secretary.
 Both sisters toured and spoke about the Easter Rising and those involved.
 She was an active campaigner for Irish independence and against the United States joining the war against Germany, seen as a war for profit and expansion of the British Empire, and so to the disadvantage of the work for Irish independence.
 She helped Nora Connolly O'Brien to contact German diplomats in the US.

+She married a Hungarian emigrant, Arpad Czira.
+Their son Finian was born in 1922.
+She returned with him to Dublin the same year, while her husband returned to Hungary.